Google On Robots.txt: When To Use Noindex vs. Disallow

 • Archive or outdated pages that should be phased out

-To use noindex, add this meta tag inside the <head> section of your HTML:
+To implement no-index, add this meta tag into the section of your HTML:

 When to Use Disallow